 Search for Low Level Light Therapy Science

 Click here for a pubmed.gov “low level light therapy” search (opens in new window).
-There are 7,013 articles as of July 2022.
-You can read successful red light therapy studies, such as using low level light therapy (red light therapy) to:
+There are 7,247 articles as of Februaary 2023.
+You can read successful red light therapy studies, such as using low level light therapy (red light therapy) to: (these links open to pubmed.gov in new browser windows)

 - reduce dental swelling